-SUSPICIOUS ACTIVITY - Any suspicious activity on campus must be reported immediately to Administration or via the Fortify Florida app.
+SUSPICIOUS ACTIVITY - Any suspicious activity on campus must be reported immediately to Administration or via Fortify Florida.

 THREATS - Any threats of violence must be reported to Administration immediately.
 Students are obligated to report any such threats or possession of weapons and/or other controlled substance.